Find food that fits your pet’s needs

-See the world through his eyes
+See the world through their eyes

 All shapes and sizes

+Small and miniature breeds are a celebration of the wide variety of the mini canine forms.
+Some are compact and sturdy, like Jack Russell Terriers or West Highland White Terriers.
 Others, such as Italian Greyhounds, Prague Ratters and Chihuahuas, can be quite sensitive and delicate, naturally requiring gentle handling and careful treatment.

 Being a small dog in a big world can be a challenge.
 However, small dogs very often get away with naughty or dangerous behaviours that would never be tolerated in their larger breed counterparts.
 These little Napoleons often first use these behaviours as a kind of defence mechanism, but it can quickly turn to habit if not corrected early on.
-Owners should keep in mind that pulling on the leash, running away when called, snarling or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
-In both cases the right socialisation and training can work wonders.
+Owners should keep in mind that pulling on the lead, running away when called, snarling, or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
+In both cases, the right socialisation and training can work wonders.

 Less means more

 Small breeds have different calorie requirements than large dogs.
-Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm, etc. They also spend more energy on simply getting around.
+Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm.
+They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.

 As with any breed, small pups should be protected but not babied.
-Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in it’s big brown eyes and say “No!”, it must be done.
-Early training for small breed dogs sets the stage for a more relaxed, dependable and better-behaved canine companion later on.
+Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in its big brown eyes and say no, it must be done.
+Early training for small breed dogs sets the stage for a more relaxed, dependable, and better-behaved canine companion later on.

 Living long and well